encointer/book/src/support-us-nominate.md

 # Nominate

+Our validators have a proven track record and we have been selected for the first cohort of the [decentralized nodes programme](https://nodes.web3.foundation/) by the web3foundation.
+Stake your DOT and KSM with us and chill!

+While earning staking rewards, you're supporting Encointer at the same time because our validator operation gives us recurring income through commissions.

 ## Easy: Nominate with our Pools

 Starting from 1 DOT or 1.66 mKSM you can earn staking rewards by joining our nomination pools.